combine/universal-react-redux/README.md

 A universal starter kit built with react, react-router and redux.
 Server rendering with react and express, bundles with Webpack with hot module reloading and hot style reloading with SCSS support.
-Bonus: Cordova support.

 ## Prerequisites